Physician assistant program goals and outcomes

 Goal: 80% of physician assistant (P.A.) students will graduate on time (within nine quarters of consecutive coursework).

 Goal: 90% of P.A. graduates will find employment in a health care setting.

-The UC Davis P.A. program exceeded these employment goals in each of the past five years.
+The UC Davis P.A. program exceeded these employment goals in four of the past five years.

 Goal: 50% of P.A. graduates will practice in medically underserved areas (MUAs), health professional shortage areas (HPSAs) or in primary care settings.

 Over the past 40 years, the program graduated 1,800 nurse practitioners and P.A.s.
 In the past five years, between 45 and 71 percent of each year's graduates worked in MUAs, HPSAs or primary care, compared to much lower national averages of between 30 and 40%.

 Goal: 90% of P.A. students will pass the PANCE within nine months of program graduation.